Compliance Obligations – Definition

 The organization should ensure that persons doing work under the organization’s control are aware of the implications of not conforming with the environmental management system requirements, including not fulfilling the organization’s compliance obligations.

 Awareness of the environmental policy should not be taken to mean that the commitments need to be memorized or that persons doing work under the organization’s control have a copy of the documented environmental policy.
-Rather, these persons should be aware of its existence, its purpose and their role in achieving the commitments, including how their work can affect the organization’s ability to fulfil its compliance obligations.
+Rather, these persons should be aware of its existence, its purpose and their role in achieving the commitments, including how their work can affect the organization’s ability to fulfill its compliance obligations.

 The organization shall establish, implement and maintain the processes needed for internal and external communications relevant to the environmental management system, when establishing its communication processes, the organization shall take into account its compliance obligations